 A number of high school students in light blue shirts interact with an individual at a display table.
 Before them is a white device, electronics and a number of laptops.

 Members of the Garey High School InvenTeam at EurekaFest in Boston demonstrating how their prototype worked.
-In addition to the grant award, the Lemelson-MIT Center assists teams through the invention process and provides guidance and support throughout the project.
+In addition to the grant award, the Lemelson-MIT Program assists teams through the invention process and provides guidance and support throughout the project.

 (Courtesy of Lemelson-MIT)